blazSenlab/ADRC-design/DesignOfNonlinearModel_QA.md

 The actuator model represents the transformation of digital control signals into physical actions, crucial for understanding how control inputs result in physical changes in the system.
 [Reference](https://myaidrive.com/?r=c#/home?folder=&file=Porocilo_Blaz_Krivec.pdf&pdfPage=3)

+## 9. Role of electrical circuit
+Electrical circuit is used as an actuator, the article provides 2 transfer functions for actuator as there is one with parameters L and R and there is another one writen based on gain and time constant, it is better to use the latter.